 To become a community worker you usually need to gain a qualification in community services, community development or social sciences.

 You can also undertake a traineeship in community services work.
-The traineeship usually takes between 12 and 24 months to complete.
+The community services work (level 2 and level 3) traineeships usually take 12 months to complete and the level 2 traineeship is available as a school-based traineeship.
+The community services (level 4) traineeship usually takes 24 months to complete.

 Apprenticeships and traineeships